NotDarkn/ultradocs/docs/any/1-limbo/any-1-1.md

     ></img>
     </div>
     <p>
-        Dash to the left of the room and place saws to the left pillar and use knuckle blaster to the right stray. get to the center of the room, and <a href="/speedrun-tech#nukes">Nuke</a> when the drones spawns.
+        Dash to the left of the room and place magnet and fire saws in the left pillar and use knuckle blaster to the right stray. get to the center of the room, and <a href="/speedrun-tech#nukes">Nuke</a> when the drones spawns.
  </p>
     <video width="735" height="auto" loop controls muted>
     <source src="https://i.imgur.com/M0mbbIN.mp4" type="video/mp4">